tailcallhq/zio-compose/README.md

 ## Looping

 With ZIO Compose one can loop over a lambda in multiple ways.
 For eg:
 Let's say I want to add all numbers between 0 to 10.
-We can do this by creating a type `Sum` which maintains intermediary state of our program something like this —
+We can do this by creating a type `Sum` which maintains intermediary state of our program like this —

 ```scala
 import compose.macros.DeriveSchema